 Students meet with an academic advisor each semester.
 The director of Academic Advisement will evaluate appropriate transfer credits from other accredited institutions of higher learning.

-All candidates for the bachelor of science degree, bachelor of music degree, or undergraduate diploma must be in residence for a minimum of two academic years.
+All candidates for the bachelor of music degree, or undergraduate diploma must be in residence for a minimum of two academic years.

 The following regulations apply to all performance majors: